 Compromising one element of security logic should never affect another.
 Different keys should be used for different roles.
 For example, the same key should not be used for socket communication as for the application signature.

 8. Monitor Metadata

-Being able to detect and react early to suspicious activity is crucial in minimizing damage done by malicious actors.
+Being able to detect and react early to suspicious activity is crucial in minimizing the damage done by malicious actors.
 Actively looking for errors or trends in debug information can reduce or prevent the damage from an attack.
-There are many cloud processing services available such that even large amounts of performance data can be monitored in real time.
+There are many cloud processing services available such that even large amounts of performance data can be monitored in real-time.
 Creating services which notify appropriate people when errors or anomalies are detected is essential in identifying attacks early.

 9. Disable Debug Features